 - Merit Academy

-- Families at the Hub, Fenton, will imagine their dream shop.
-They will think about what would attract them to the high street of the future.
+- Families at the Hub, Fenton, imagine their dream shop.
+They think about what would attract them to the high street of the future.

-- Members of the LGBT group will explore the heritage of Spode ceramics.
-They will look at how surface pattern can tell a story and respond to their own experiences on the high street.
+- Members of the LGBT group explore the heritage of Spode ceramics.
+They look at how surface pattern can tell a story and respond to their own experiences on the high street.

 Stoke Makes Plates aims to empower diverse communities to reclaim, redefine and revalue public space.
-It will do this through
+It does this through:

 - Increasing community wellbeing and cohesion through participation in the heritage workshops.